-• UHF frequency:
+• UHF frequency: /u <str> Of --uhf=<str>

-/u < str > Or --uhf = < str >

-This makes the applet fill $\langle str \rangle$ into the UHF frequency box in the applet UI.
+This makes the applet fill <str> into the UHF frequency box in the applet UI.
 This option is useful in combination with the /c and /s options because it will cause the applet to auto-connect to the server specified with the /s option and then auto-join the UHF channel specified with the /u option [for you TeamSpeak users, all channels are type "temporary" so they are created and torn down for you, no server side management required].
-The $\langle str \rangle$ in this case can be anything but keep in mind that the game universe uses 6 digit decimal integers to represent frequencies -- essentially the MHz value times
+The <str> in this case can be anything but keep in mind that the game universe uses 6 digit decimal integers to represent frequencies -- essentially the MHz value times

-1000 to remove the decimal - Osan tower is 308.800MHz so the $\langle str \rangle$ to use so you can hear players on that frequency is: $\langle u \rangle$ 308800.
+1000 to remove the decimal - Osan tower is 308.800MHz so the <str> to use so you can hear players on that frequency is: /u 308800.

 By the way, if you leave this option off and still use /c and /s, you are connected and the UHF radio ends up tuned to a channel imaginatively called "Default channel".
-Channel name <str> <str> 60 characters or less.
+Channel name <str> values must be 60 characters or less.
 Remember, you can only talk to people on the same channel as you so if you use this option to select something other than the default channel to join, initially you will end up unable to talk to people who just start the client without this option.